JessiVelazquez/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 We also have an add(value) function and a contains(value) function.
 For the add value function, we set a new node with the value passed in, and then establish the root of the tree as current node, then call the same add function on the current node.

 In our contains(value) function, we set the root value to current, and establish doesContain as false.
 We then have a while loop that runs as long as there is a current root and we have not yet found the contains value.
 In this loop, we check left if the value is less than current, and right if it is greater, doing this until we have found the container, at which point we return true.
 If we traverse the entire tree without finding the value, we return false.

+To find maximum value in a binary tree, we run the preOrder() function on the tree to get an array of the tree's values.
+We then use a for loop to iterate through the array, comparing the current value to the maximum value, before returning the maximum value at the end.

 ## API